pmtsoftware/my-haskell-web-framework/README.md

 ## Introduction

 We're going to build and test our own web framework.
-Later we will create some simple app and check how we can scale it and what is the limit.
+Later we will create some simple app and check how we can scale it and what are the limits.

 ## Prerequisites